nixworks/public/news/2011/08/3/README.md

 ##### President
 ### [The former President of Egypt, Hosni Mubarak, leaves the resort town of Sharm el-Sheikh, Egypt to return to Cairo for his trial. ](/news/2011/08/3/the-former-president-of-egypt-hosni-mubarak-leaves-the-resort-town-of-sharm-el-sheikh-egypt-to-return-to-cairo-for-his-trial.md)
-_Context: Hosni Mubarak, Cairo, President, trial, Sharm el-Sheikh_
+_Context: Sharm el-Sheikh, President, Cairo, Hosni Mubarak, trial_

 ##### Heather Mills
 ### [Charity campaigner Heather Mills tells the BBC's "Newsnight" that a senior Mirror Group journalist admitted hacking voicemails left for her by Sir Paul McCartney while they were together. ](/news/2011/08/3/charity-campaigner-heather-mills-tells-the-bbc-s-newsnight-that-a-senior-mirror-group-journalist-admitted-hacking-voicemails-left-for-her.md)